 - The intention test focuses on what your intention was at the time you purchased the property.
-If you intended to sell the property this makes it taxable. - The bright-line test for residential property applies to properties purchased on or after 1 October 2015 and sold within two years.
+If you intended to sell the property this makes it taxable. - The bright-line test for residential property applies to properties purchased on or after 1 October 2015 and looks at the length of time you owned the property between purchase and sale.
 Even if you didn't intend to sell the property the bright-line test may make it taxable.